-In Australia, cancer of the uterus (uterus cancer) is the most common gynaecological cancer with more than 2000 women newly diagnosed every year.
-Most typically it is a disease of postmenopausal women and endometrial cancer is the most common cell type.
+In Australia, cancer of the uterus (uterus cancer) is the most common gynaecological cancer with more than 3,000 women newly diagnosed every year.
+Most typically it is a disease of postmenopausal women.
+Endometrial cancer (arising from the inner layer of the uterus) is the most common cell type.

-Symptoms of uterine cancer (endometrial cancer symptoms) include a postmenopausal bleeding episode (bleeding, spotting).
-Other signs of uterine cancer may include an unusual discharge from the vagina.
+Symptoms of uterine cancer (endometrial cancer symptoms) include a postmenopausal bleeding episode or vaginal spotting.
+Other signs of uterine cancer may include an unusual or abnormal discharge from the vagina.
 Uterine cancer symptoms can also include pelvic pain.

 We distinguish two types:

 - Type 1 uterine cancer is the most common form, most likely caused by metaboilic syndrome (obesity, diabetes mellitus, high cholesterol).
-These cancers require treatment but normally show a very good prognosis.
+These cancers require treatment and patients normally can expect a good prognosis.
 The cancer type (cell type) is endometrioid and not uncommonly, endometrial hyperplasia (with cellular atypia) is a precancerous condition leading to uterine cancer if left untreated.

-- Type 2 uterine cancer includes serious, clear cell, sarcomas and other rather aggressive types of uterine cancer.
-Causes of these cancer types are unknown.
-Aggressive treatment is required and includes surgery followed by radiotherapy, chemotherapy or a combination of both.
+- Type 2 uterine cancer includes serous and clear cell types, sarcomas and other rather aggressive types of uterine cancer. the causes of these cancer types are unknown.
+Aggressive treatment is required and includes surgery, often followed by radiotherapy, chemotherapy or a combination of both.

 Sometimes uterine cancer can be inherited.
 See Lynch syndrome.